To purchase Polka Dot crypto you are going to need

 Two-factor authentication is way more secure than just receiving an OTP via SMS.
 A phone’s SMS is much easier to hack.

 The next step is to fund it so you can start buying DOT.
 There are several ways to add funds to your exchange account, including bank transfers, wire transfers, depositing cryptocurrency or using a credit or debit card.

 If you choose to use a bank transfer or wire transfer, you will typically need to link your bank account to the exchange and initiate the transfer from your bank’s online platform.
 Bank transfers and wire transfers can take several days to process and may have minimum deposit amounts or fees associated with them.

 Another option is to deposit cryptocurrency into your exchange account.
 This can be a faster and cheaper way to add funds, as long as the exchange supports the cryptocurrency you want to deposit.
 For example, if you already own Bitcoin, you can send it to your exchange account and use it to buy DOT.

-If you are in a hurry you can transfer fund immediately with a credit or debit card.
-However there is usually a fee of around 2% associated with such a transfer.
+If you are in a hurry you can transfer funds immediately with a credit or debit card.
+However, there is usually a fee of around 2% associated with such a transfer.
 The other types of transfer usually involve a 0-0.5% fee.

 Step 4: Buy DOT on the Exchange